 At the same time, we want to support those in need, to give them a “fair shot,” so we make use of policies such as the earned income tax credit, childcare subsidies, and Medicaid to help people work their way into the broad middle class.

 The same balance is at play in how we design policy toward the rich.
 We ask the highest earners among us to pay a greater share of their income than the rest of us.
 But, despite the well-known fact that inequality in incomes is now at levels not seen since FDR’s time, President Obama faced stiff opposition in Congress when he sought to raise the marginal tax rate (the share of the next dollar earned that is paid in taxes) at the top of the income ladder.

-Speaker of the House John Boehner, for example, argued that those high earners already paid their fair share: “The top one percent of wage earners in the United States pay 40 percent of the income tax.
-The people [the president is] talking about taxing are the very people that we expect to reinvest in our economy and to create jobs.”
+Former Speaker of the House John Boehner, for example, argued that those high earners already paid their fair share: “The top one percent of wage earners in the United States pay 40 percent of the income tax.
+The people [President Obama is] talking about taxing are the very people that we expect to reinvest in our economy and to create jobs.”

-With the Presidential election of 2016 around the corner and political polarization at peak levels, debates over the purpose and fairness of taxation are once again front-and-center in US politics.
+With political polarization at peak levels, debates over the purpose and fairness of taxation are once again front-and-center in U.S. politics.
 Sometimes it can seem that these debates go around in circles, with partisans from both extremes advocating reforms that even they don’t imagine becoming reality.

 But we should celebrate these debates, for they are how we work our way toward an economic policy that reflects Americans’ nuanced, evolving sense of fairness.
 They are a part of what makes our economy, and our society, work.
 And that knowledge might even make writing that check on April 17 a bit less painful.